dzikrimaulana87/dekadio_NARIHARKRI/README.md

 **Attention**: For the time being, the only feature available is the *quiz* feature.
 User authentication is not yet implemented, and developers currently still use cache/session for session management.
 Please note that this is a development version and some features may not be fully functional yet.

+**Important Note**: All questions have not been implemented in real-time.
+The correct answer for each question is always the first option.

 ## System Requirements

 - PHP 7.2.5 or newer